mkfeuhrer/game-of-life/README.md

 ## Limitation

-- Only shows initial life state
+- Throws error when out of bound
-- No Grid Expansion
+- Not dynamically increasing size

 ## Development